amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

        messy.

 We apologize for the lack of citations and the messy appendix.
-For the first subsection of Related Work, we got carried away in making formal claims, and did not include information comparisons to other lens languages.
+For the first subsection of Related Work, we got carried away in making formal claims, and did not include informal comparisons to other lens languages.
 We will make sure to make such comparisons and citations in the next version of the paper.
 We will similarly improve the appendix.

-BCP: information comparisons?

                                 -------------